 In 1720 a trader, interpreter, and former soldier, Louis-de Chabert was persuasive in getting permission from some of the Indian Nations to erect a series of trading posts along the Niagara River and north Lake Ontario.
 This included one at the lower landing in what is now the Village of Lewiston, ca. 1720.

 A Reconstructed Fort Niagara And More Trading Posts

 In 1726 after completing new construction at Fort Niagara the French began to exercise military control of the Niagara valley.
 By 1750 the French had created a multitude of military and trading installations.
 Geographically speaking, these installations extended quite far.
 They began at Fort Niagara making their way into the trading settlement at Buffalo Creek in Buffalo NY.
-They Continued on along the southern shores of Lake Erie and all the way to Erie Pennsylvania and the Ohio Valley.
+Buffalo Creek runs upstream from Harlem Rd.in south Buffalo to Java Center in Wyoming county (approx. 35mi by car).
+Trading settlements would continue on along the southern shores of Lake Erie and all the way to Erie Pennsylvania and the Ohio Valley.

 Fort Niagara Taken Over